Opinion de-polarization in social networks with GNNs: Experiments

-In this first set of experiments, we use one of our real datasets (the Politcal Books one) to demonstrate these two key points: (i) the discussed impact of $K$, but that the problem is not ``trivial'' for a range of such values, even in a small scenario, and (ii) that our scheme's performance is close to the ``optimal'' GreedyExt one.
+In this first set of experiments, we use our real datasets to demonstrate these two key points: (i) that the problem is not trivial, even in a small scenario, and (ii) that our scheme's performance is close to the ``optimal'' GreedyExt one and outperforms reasonable heuristics such as \textit{ExtremeExpressed}.

-In Figure \ref{fig:pol_vs_k_books} we show the final polarization index of Equation \ref{eqn:PolarizationIndex}, on the y axis, as the number of nodes $K$ to moderate increases, for three algorithms: (i) GreedyExt, (ii) GNN-GreedyExt and (iii) the random baseline.
+In Fig.~\ref{fig:combined} we show the final polarization index of \eqref{eqn:PolarizationIndex}, on the y axis, as the number of nodes $K$ to moderate increases, for four algorithms: (i) GreedyExt, (ii) GNN-GreedyExt, (iii) the random baseline and (iv) the \textit{ExtremeExpressed} heuristic.

 \emph{Key Observations}

 \begin{enumerate} \item The \textbf{GNN-GreedyExt} algorithm follows \textbf{GreedyExt} closely, which means that it makes equivalent choices at each timestep. \item The random baseline algorithm fails to decrease the polarization as much as the other algorithms, a fact which implies that the problem is not trivial \end{enumerate}